 5. Herschel Museum of Astronomy

 The city of Bath was home to two pioneering eighteenth-century astronomers, William and Caroline Herschel, and their former home is now the Herschel Museum of Astronomy.
-While the museum is closed, you can learn more about the museum’s astronomical artefacts on their website.
+You can learn more about the museum’s astronomical artefacts on their website.

 6. Bath Royal Literary and Scientific Institution

-Although the Bath Royal Literary and Scientific Institution (BRLSI) is temporarily closed, some of their exhibitions are available to view online.
+Some of the Bath Royal Literary and Scientific Institution's (BRLSI) exhibitions are available to view online.
 Discover Crimean relics, find out more about Charles Darwin’s fishes, and browse Major Arthur Inglefield’s nineteenth-century collection of African artefacts.

 7. Bath Postal Museum

 Bath played a key role in the development of the modern postal system, and the first stamp to ever be mailed, the Penny Black, was sent from Bath Post Office.
-Although Bath Postal Museum is currently closed, you can discover their extensive digital collection online, which includes many valuable and rare artefacts that provide the museum with information for their exhibitions.
+You can discover Bath Postal Museum's extensive digital collection online, which includes many valuable and rare artefacts that provide the museum with information for their exhibitions.